5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/Polaris_PowerPlay_Tables.md

 # Creating Custom PowerPlay Tables for AMD Polaris Cards
-> **DISCLAIMER**: Playing around with the parameters of your vBIOS can cause irreparable damage to your GPU if you don't know what you are doing.
-Use this guide on your own risk!
+> **DISCLAIMER**: Use this guide on your own risk!
+Playing around with the parameters of your vBIOS can cause irreparable damage to your GPU if you don't know what you are doing.
 Since I don't know which GPU you are using and I don't know which paramters you want to modify, I am only showing you ***how*** to change them but ***not*** which settings to use specifically.
-It's up to you to figure that.
+It's up to you to figure that out.
 You can use the example files contained in the PowerPlayInfo.zip file for reference.
-It contains further explanations about the structure of the PowerPlayInfo data.
+They contain further explanations about the structure of the PowerPlayInfo data contained in the vBIOS.

 **TABLE of CONTENTS**